httptoolkit/browser-launcher/README.md

 * [browser-launcher2](https://github.com/benderjs/browser-launcher2).
 * [james-proxy/james-browser-launcher](https://github.com/james-proxy/james-browser-launcher)

-Each previous versions seems to now be maintained, and this is a core component of [HTTP Toolkit](https://httptoolkit.tech), so it's been forked here to ensure it can continue healthy into the future.
+Each previous versions seems to now be unmaintained, and this is a core component of [HTTP Toolkit](https://httptoolkit.tech), so it's been forked here to ensure it can continue healthy into the future.

 ## Supported browsers